ryanmitchell/docs-1/content/collections/pages/collections.md

 ## Blueprints

-Each Collection uses blueprints to define the available fields when creating and editing its entries.
+Each collection uses blueprints to define the available fields when creating and editing its entries.

-If you don't explicitly create a blueprint, your entries will have a basic set of fields: title, markdown content, slug, etc. Of course, you're able to create your own.
+When you create a new collection, a blueprint of the same name will be createed for you as your default.
+It contains a very basic set of fields: title, `content`, `slug`, `author`, and `date`, if the collection is configured to store dates.
+You can customize this blueprint as you wish, as well as create your own additional blueprints.

 If you create _more than_ one blueprint you'll be given the option to choose which one you want when creating a new entry.
+While this isn't common, it can be a pretty powerful option in the right situations.

 You can hide blueprints from appearing in the new entry menu by activating the _Hidden_ toggle on the blueprint's UI or setting `hide: true` in the blueprint's yaml file.

 ## Titles

-All entries need a title.
+All entries require a title.
 Statamic uses titles to display entries in a consistent way throughout the Control Panel.

-Depending on the collection, a dedicated `title` field might not be useful to you.
-In this case, you may configure a "title format" which would be used to automatically generate titles from other fields.
+Depending on the purpose of the collection, a dedicated `title` field might not be useful to you.
+In this case, you may configure a "title format" which would be used to automatically generate titles from other fields so you don't have to invent something every time.

 For example, a "reviews" collection might just have `author`, `stars`, and `content` fields.
 You could configure the titles to be "5 star rating by John Smith".